Accepting Jesus into our House and Heart

 Jesus was not able to work any miracle in Nazareth because of their lack of faith, Mark tells us in his Gospel today (Mark 6:1-6).
 How shocking!
 Of course Jesus could perform mighty miracles in Nazareth but did not do so because they did not have faith in him.
 Jesus does not force his way into our lives.
 He would love to be part of our lives and part of the lives of everyone, but we can choose.
 Unfortunately the people of Nazareth rejected Jesus.
 God has given us a choice and God respects the freedom he has given us to allow him into our lives or not.
 Of course if anyone were to reject God and keep God out, I believe life for such a person could not go as well or be as happy.
 We are meant for God and only with God can we become who we are really meant to be.

-Unfortunately this rejection of Jesus in Nazareth is nothing new.
+Unfortunately, this rejection of Jesus in Nazareth is nothing new.
 We see rejection of God also in our first reading today (Ezek 2:2-5).
-God called the prophet Ezekiel to preach to his own people but God also forewarned him that his preaching would be rejected.
+God called the prophet Ezekiel to preach to his own people, but God also forewarned him that his preaching would be rejected.
 The Lord called them “rebels who have rebelled against me” (Ezek 2:3).
-In fact, looking at the prophets we see that from our human point of view only one or two of them were successful in that the people paid heed to them but for all the others they experienced what we would call failure from our human point of view because most of the people did not listen to them.
-Of course the prophets did not really fail.
-God called them to preach whether or not people listened and they did preach and in that sense they were successful regardless of how people responded.
+In fact, looking at the prophets we see that from our human point of view, only one or two of them were successful in that the people paid heed to them, but all the others experienced what we would call failure from our human point of view because most of the people did not listen to them.
+Of course, the prophets did not really fail.
+God called them to preach whether or not people listened, and they did preach, and in that sense they were successful regardless of how people responded.

 As we see the people of Nazareth rejecting Jesus in the Gospel today, and that they were totally convinced in their own minds that they were right, it is a little frightening.
 Someone could reject God in some way and be totally convinced while making a big mistake like the people of Nazareth.
 The rejection of Jesus by the people of Nazareth makes us ask ourselves some questions.
 God forbid that there should be any part of our lives where the light of Christ does not shine.
 God forbid that there is ever any part of our lives that we close off from Christ.
 God forbid that there is ever any corner of our lives that we try to hide from God.
 If there were, we could never hope to be fully happy.
 It is only when we give ourselves completely to God, every corner of our lives, that we can hope to be filled completely with God’s happiness.